 In general, an ecommerce marketing strategy should coordinate some or all of the following channels and tactics:

-- SEO: Optimize your website according to the results of your marketing campaigns will allow you to fulfil the consumer’s needs, enhance UX (user experience), and rank better because of this.
+- SEO: Optimize your website according to the results of your marketing campaigns will allow you to fulfill the consumer’s needs, enhance UX (user experience), and rank better because of this.